speakeasy-api/bluesky-ts/docs/sdks/video/README.md

 # Video
-(*app.bsky.video*)
+(*video*)

 ## Overview

 ### Available Operations

-* [appBskyVideoGetJobStatus](#appbskyvideogetjobstatus) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getJobStatus](#getjobstatus) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get status details for a video processing job.
-* [appBskyVideoGetUploadLimits](#appbskyvideogetuploadlimits) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getUploadLimits](#getuploadlimits) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get video upload limits for the authenticated user.
-* [appBskyVideoUploadVideo](#appbskyvideouploadvideo) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [uploadVideo](#uploadvideo) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Upload a video to be processed then stored on the PDS.

-## appBskyVideoGetJobStatus
+## getJobStatus

 *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*